s-nix/PSImmyBot/README.md

 PowerShell module and .NET 8 class library for automating the ImmyBot API.

 > **Status: Pre-Alpha**
 > All cmdlets have not yet been tested and will be broken.
-Expect breaking changes until milestone 1 is complete.
+Expect breaking changes until full release.

 ## About the project